salmanyam/CommitGen/README.md

     path = /Users/<username>/eclipse-workspace/hadoop/.git and filename = output.txt

 ### Preprocessing
+All the preprocessing scripts are inside the scripts folder and the datasets are inside the datasets folder.

 ### Training and Testing Neural Machine Translation
+We use the neural machine translation models from the following link https://github.com/tensorflow/nmt.
+Please go through the GitHub page of the translation package to get more information

 Please Note
 ===========
-We are working on the project.
-Stay tuned for the stable verison!
+There is still lot to do for the project.
+This project is completed for the CS5704 project.
+But, we are still working on the project.
+Stay tuned for the upgraded verison!